Sakshi-Taware/Excel-Currency-Convertor-/README.md

 # Excel-Currency-Convertor-
-A mini project on excel for  currency conversions
+A mini project on excel for live currency conversions from USD to any currency